 It is best to make smoothies as a meal replacement rather than in addition if you are looking to lose some weight.

 I’m always on the lookout for healthy easy to make and yet yummy smoothie recipes.
-This mango avocado smoothie is a real deal.
+So this mango avocado smoothie is a real deal.

 I love adding avocado to smoothies because they are a source of healthy fats and don’t taste bad so I won’t have to explain the contents.